ABOUT THE CONFERENCE

 Prior to joining the Commission, Kate spent three years as the Victorian Equal Opportunity and Human Rights Commissioner, 20 years as lead equal opportunity partner with Herbert Smith Freehills’ and many years serving on the boards of Berry Street Victoria, Heide Museum of Modern Art and Carlton Football Club.

-Deputy Chair of the Board of Beyond Blue
+Deputy Chair of the Board of Beyond Blue and former ACT Chief Minister

 Mrs Kate Carnell, AO, FAICD, FAIM is a company director and small business advisor.
 Kate has extensive experience and knowledge in the business sector, having run her own small businesses for 15 years before becoming ACT Chief Minister in 1995 for a five year period.